scala/scala3/docs/_docs/reference/experimental/into-modifier.md

 ## Restrictions

-The `into` modifier is only allowed in the types method parameters.
+The `into` modifier is only allowed in the types of method parameters.
 It can be given either for the whole type, or some result type of a top-level function type, but not anywhere else.
 The `into` modifier does not propagate outside the method.
 In particular, a partially applied method does not propagate `into` modifiers to its result.

 **Example:**